I thought I would start this post with the end result:

 It began as any ordinary Saturday afternoon.
-After making my latest Rochelle Adonis nougat purchase and enjoying a refreshing beverage at Hotel Northbridge [yes, that place where I almost sang karaoke in November], Matt and I headed to Tra Vinh for some soul food of the Vietnamese variety.
+After making my latest Rochelle Adonis nougat purchase and enjoying a refreshing beverage at Hotel Northbridge [yes, that place where I almost sang karaoke in November], M and I headed to Tra Vinh for some soul food of the Vietnamese variety.

-I don’t think anyone will be shocked to learn that I consumed yet another bowl of pho tai; Matt ordered the chicken with crispy egg noodles.
+I don’t think anyone will be shocked to learn that I consumed yet another bowl of pho tai; M ordered the chicken with crispy egg noodles.
 Our meals were delicious and absolutely filling so I don’t know possessed us to order the thick shakes.
 Maybe it was the caffeine already ingested, the warmth of the summer sun, the caprice of the afternoon.

 Fast forward to later that evening.
 I was scratching my head about what to make for dinner when a voice piped up with, “How long has it been since you last ate party sausage rolls?
 I could eat some party sausage rolls right now.”
 So dinner was decided and, naturally, I refused to bake those premade surprise parcels you find in stores.
 I made my own from scratch, from ingredients I happened to have lying around.

 Recipe #64: Simple sausage rolls.
 Makes ~20 party-sized sausage rolls, which is just about the right quantity to stuff two hungry people.

 ► 2 rashers bacon, diced [don’t remove the fat — you need it for this to work]